-- Festivities, trade shows, exhibits, and any other special events that are not part of normal business operations conducted on Airport property require coordination, regulation, and prior written authorization by the President & CEO. - 2.
-Requests for special events shall be in letter form to the President & CEO. - 3.
+- 1. Festivities, trade shows, exhibits, and any other special events that are not part of normal business operations conducted on Airport property require coordination, regulation, and prior written authorization by the President & CEO. - 2.
+Requests for special events shall be in letter form addressed and sent to the President & CEO with a copy also being submitted to the Director of Operations (Operations@rdu.com). - 3.
 Certain activities shall require an executed lease, permit, or operating agreement with the Airport Authority. - 4.
-The President & CEO reserves the right to decline events or activities that may interfere with normal operations or use of the property at his or her discretion. - Public and other similar special events require a special-use permit authorized by the President & CEO and issued by the Fire Marshal in accordance with applicable North Carolina fire codes. - 6.
-Specific requirements regarding special events on the Airport Operating Area (AOA) or TSA Regulated Areas include the following:
+The President & CEO reserves the right to decline events or activities that may interfere with normal operations or use of the property at his or her discretion. - 5.
+Public and other similar special events may also require a special-use permit authorized by the President & CEO and issued by the Fire Marshal in accordance with applicable North Carolina fire codes.

-- a.
+- 6. Specific requirements regarding special events on the Airport Operating Area (AOA) or TSA Regulated Areas include the following: - a.
 No Person shall conduct any special or non-standard event on the AOA (including cookouts and barbecues) without written authorization from the President & CEO prior to each occurrence. - b.
 Every request submitted to the President & CEO shall include the date, time, location, nature, hosting organization, and number of participants and any other operational information as requested by the President & CEO. - c.
 Every special event shall be conducted in compliance with any and all applicable security measures, limitations, and rules set forth by the Airport Authority and the TSA.